dsmwebcollective/dsmwebcollective.github.io/CONTRIBUTING.md

 1. Add your content to the file.
 Each file will have an example at the top.
 You can just copy that and update it with your information. ![Contributing - Changes](./media/contributing-changes.png)
 1. Say what changes you made and click "Propose file change". ![Contributing - Propose](./media/contributing-propose.png)

 ## Event Guidelines

+- Events should be organized by date and then time.

 ## User Group Guidelines

+- User groups should be organized alphabetically.

 ## Job Guidelines

+- Jobs should be organized alphabetically by company and then job title.